Vaccination and Homeopathy

 The youngest children are often at the greatest risk from disease, but they are also more vulnerable to the damaging side-effects of vaccines.
 In 1975, following 37 sudden infant deaths linked to vaccination, the Japanese government raised the minimum vaccination age from 3 to 24 months.
 This resulted in sudden infant deaths disappearing from the statistics on compensation awarded for vaccine damage – a clear indication that vaccination is one cause of SIDS (Golden, 2005, p.
 207).

 If an illness is very rare or rarely causes significant damage, the more likely it is that the risks of mass vaccination will outweigh any benefits.
 For instance 35,000 children have to be vaccinated with MMR in order to prevent one case of congenital rubella syndrome.
-This is hard to justify, as the risks posed by MMR may be greater than the risks of CRS (Halvorsen, 2007, p.
-304).
+This is hard to justify, as the risks posed by MMR may be greater than the risks of CRS (Halvorsen, 2020, pp. 23-4).

 In the 1960s officials suggested that 55% vaccine coverage would be sufficient to prevent epidemics.
 Since then, the figure has been increased to between 85% and 95%.
 Yet outbreaks of measles, mumps and rubella have occurred in communities with well over 95% uptake of MMR.
-Diseases such as whooping cough cannot be eliminated by vaccination because the effectiveness of the vaccine (probably 50-70%) is well below the 95% ‘herd immunity’ level required to prevent the illness from spreading.
+Some doctors argue that diseases such as whooping cough cannot be eliminated by vaccination because the effectiveness of the vaccine (probably 50-70%) is well below the 95% ‘herd immunity’ level required to prevent the illness from spreading.
+These mistaken ideas are derived from germ theory.

 Most people in the developed world are better off catching usually mild diseases such as measles, mumps, rubella, and chickenpox as children, thereby receiving lifelong protection.
 The health risks of these diseases may be less than the risks associated with adverse reactions to the vaccines.
 In 1980 the British Medical Journal published an article saying that only the most vulnerable children or those who did not catch measles at a young age should be vaccinated.
 Dr Halvorsen comments: